-While Dr. Price’s research may not be endorsed by the modern medical community, it has become so popular with those who choose a more natural, non-traditional approach that it warrants closer inspection.
+While the modern medical community may not endorse Dr. Price’s research, his work has become so popular with those who choose a more natural, non-traditional approach that it warrants closer inspection.
 While Dr. Price’s research was really well-done and widely accepted at the time, 80 years later people have moved on.
 A big difference between Dr. Price and modern nutrition best practices was his advocacy for eating fats.
 Note, however, that he’s not advocating for Crisco, palm oil, canola oil or any of the modern types of fats that are widely available.

 Inflammation, of course, is a potential cause of Alzheimer’s disease.
 Thus, identifying and reversing the cause of inflammation should help to improve cognitive functions for those impaired by Alzheimer’s or similar disease.
 Dr. Price’s approach to treating a 5-year-old boy who was afflicted with multiple diseases stemming from inflammation was purely dietary: